behreajj/CamZup/README.md

   - The `image` function for `PGraphicsJava2D` is ineffective, both in terms of frame rate and appearance.
 I recommend that an OpenGL renderer be used instead.
 Alternatively, rescale images to display size and tint them in an external application that specializes in raster image manipulation (e.g., [GIMP](https://www.gimp.org/)).
 I have made an image function which removes some of the padding around the native renderer's image function in cases where a `PImage` can be converted to an AWT image in `setup`.
   - As a consequence of how `image` function works above, dynamic `tint`ing is no longer supported in `YupJ2`.
   - Using `YupJ2`'s `rotate` or `rotateZ` will cause shapes with strokes to jitter.
   - `CORNER` is supported for [rectMode](https://processing.org/reference/rectMode_.html), `ellipseMode` and [imageMode](https://processing.org/reference/imageMode_.html).
-However it is less intuitive with these renderers.
+However it is less intuitive with this library.
 For that reason, `CENTER` is the default alignment.

 ### 3D
   - A z-up axis changes the relationship between a 2D vector's polar coordinates and a 3D vector's spherical coordinates: a 3D vector's azimuth matches a 2D vector's heading.